-Adjudicators for the contest at all levels (including Junior High) shall be selected from the current lists of certified adjudicators found on the TTAO website. www.ttao.org
+Adjudicators for the contest at all levels shall be selected from tound on the TTAO website. www.ttao.org

 Adjudicators for zone and district contests are recommended by directors during planning meetings and then approved by the District Executive Committee.
 A single critic or a judging panel of three shall be used.